fordbaxter/SBA/README.md

-# SBA
+# SBA 7(a) Loan Tools
-Repo for Excel macros relating to SBA loan processing.
+Excel Macros for evaluating SBA 7(a) program loans for owner replacement acquisitions.